-Alexander is entering his third of five years at Northeastern University, and continues to major in civil engineering with a minor in environmental science.
-He's been on the Dean's list.
+Alexander is enrolled or recently graduated from Northeastern University, majoring in civil engineering with a minor in environmental science.
+He's been on the Dean's List.
 Recently he's been in co-op, working for SEA Consultants Inc., a private civil engineering firm; his experience cemented his decision to major in civil engineering.
 He has tutored a deaf person in math, is vice president of the Deaf Club, and is working on multiple collegiate (e.g., Deaf Awareness Week) and community service activities (e.g., helping to design a bridge for a Boston park).
 He plans a career in sustainable design engineering.

-He was the only deaf student in his high school, but he quickly overcame the enormous hurdles and challenges he faced.
-He immersed himself in a demanding college preparatory program, and by consistently doing honors-level work, he graduated fifth highest in his class.
+As the only deaf student in his high school, Alexander overcame the enormous hurdles and challenges he faced.
+He immersed himself in a demanding college preparatory program, and by consistently doing honors-level work, he graduated fifth in his class.
 In recognition of his academic achievements, he was inducted into the Hadley Chapter of the Pro Merito Honor Society during his junior year and later became vice president of the chapter.